mbbill/Silverfir/docs/Interpreter.md

-## The Jump Table
+# Interpreter: Jump Table Optimization

-The jump table is one of the tricks that makes the in-place interpreter fast.
-If we look at all the control instructions, there are only a few of them that might change the following instruction follow.
+The jump table is a technique that significantly improves the performance of the in-place interpreter.
+Among all control instructions, only a few can change the following instruction.
 They are:

-- `if` If the stack top is zero, jump to either the `else` block or the instruction after `end`.
+- `if`: If the stack top is zero, jump to either the `else` block or the instruction after `end`.
-- `else` Always jump to the instruction after the `end` of the `if-else-end` block.
+- `else`: Always jump to the instruction after the `end` of the `if-else-end` block.
-- `br/br_if/br_table` Jump to the the target location of one of the labels in stack, with or without condition.
-The target is the instruction after the `end` for `block` and `if`, and for `loop` it's the instruction at or after the `loop`.
+- `br/br_if/br_table`: Jump to the target location of one of the labels in the stack, with or without a condition.
+The target is the instruction after the `end` for `block` and `if`, and for `loop`, it's the instruction at or after the `loop`.

 A typical interpreter will build a label stack with target locations.
-Executing the jump instructions is as simple as a label stack search, and then jump to the corresponding location as below pseudo code shows.
+Executing jump instructions involves a label stack search, followed by jumping to the corresponding location, as shown in the pseudocode below.

-- Preparation pass: (Usually it is done during the validation pass)
+- Preparation pass (usually done during the validation pass):
-  - Build a side-table with following algorithm:
+  - Build a side-table using the following algorithm:
     - On `block` instructions, push a label frame.
-    - If the `block` is a `loop`, set the label frame target to the `loop` itself, otherwise leave the target empty.
+      - If the `block` is a `loop`, set the label frame target to the `loop` itself; otherwise, leave the target empty.
     - On `end` instructions, update the belonging label frame's target.
-  - `if` and `else` needs a bit of special treats but the idea is the same.
+    - `if` and `else` require special treatment, but the idea is the same.
 - During execution:
   - On `block` instructions, push a label frame.
-  - On `br` instructions, find the target label frame, then find the side table item for that frame.
-With the side table, we know where is the jump target, then jump to that location.
+  - On `br` instructions, find the target label frame and the side-table item for that frame.
+Using the side-table, we can locate the jump target and then jump to that location.
-  - `if` and `else` also needs a bit of special treatment.
+  - `if` and `else` also require special treatment.

-It works, but still not fast.
-There are two reasons that make things slow:
+This approach works but is not fast enough.
+There are three main reasons for its slow performance:

-- Having to push and pop label frames to the stack is slow.
+1. Pushing and popping label frames to the stack is slow.
-- Side table lookup is slow because even with a hash table the overhead is still too big for such a high frequency considering the `block` is one of the hottest instructions.
+2. Side-table lookup is slow because even with a hash table, the overhead is too large for such high frequency, considering that `block` is one of the hottest instructions.
-- Not to mention the side table is quite big.
+3. The side-table is quite large.

-So I thought about the issue for quite a while, and I believed that since we're paying the memory cost of a side-table, we should really have a way to entirely get rid of the runtime cost of the label stack construction and table lookup.
-The goal is to eliminate the above mentioned two downsides, which means
+To address these issues, I devised a solution that eliminates the runtime cost of label stack construction and table lookup while maintaining the memory cost of a side-table.
+The goal is to:

-- No need for label frames, therefore the `block` and `loop` instructions will eventually become no-op.
+- Remove the need for label frames, making `block` and `loop` instructions effectively no-ops.
-- No need for side-table lookup.
+- Eliminate the need for side-table lookup.
 The next slot location should be pre-calculated and stored in the table.

-Turns out it is possible.
+The solution is as follows.

-Let's again take a look at the instructions that may potentially change the execution flow.
+First, let's examine the instructions that may potentially change the execution flow.

-- The `if` instruction.
-There are two potential outcomes after executing the instruction, depends on the stack top value.
-If the stack top is zero, then the jump target should be either into the `else` block, if exist, or to the `end`.
-So when the interpreter run into an `if`, it needs the side table to tell it where's the jump location if condition is false.
-Therefore, during the preparation pass, we have to create a slot for the `if` and when we hit either `else` or the `end` we can update the slot with the correct jump offset.
+- The `if` instruction: There are two potential outcomes after executing the instruction, depending on the stack top value.
+If the stack top is zero, the jump target should be either the `else` block, if it exists, or to the `end`.
+When the interpreter encounters an `if`, the side table must provide the jump location if the condition is false.
+During the preparation pass, we must create a slot for the `if` and update the slot with the correct jump offset when we hit either `else` or the `end`.
-- The `br` instruction.
-The `br` instruction always jump to a target label frame.
-When we run into a `br`, we don't know where the target is yet, until we hit the target frame's `end`.
-If we leave the target location of the `br` jump table slot empty, when we eventually hit the `end`, how do we know which `br` slot in the jump table we need to be updated?
-The way I used is to add a label frame vector member to record all of the `br` that jumps into the end of the label.
-Let's take below as an example:
+- The `br` instruction: The `br` instruction always jumps to a target label frame.
+When we encounter a `br`, we don't know the target's location until we hit the target frame's `end`.
+We can leave the target location of the `br` jump table slot empty, and when we eventually hit the `end`, we can update the `br` slot in the jump table by adding a label frame vector member to record all the `br` instructions that jump to the end of the label.
+This is illustrated in the example below:

 ```
 block <-- This label has 3 pending br recorded.
   block